Ironclaw Second Edition system for Foundry VTT

 The 'One Line' macros allow the dice pools to be inputted in standard dice notation: "(number of dice)d(sides of the die), (number)d(sides)", for example "d12, 3d6,2d12".
 Each separate type of die must be separated with a comma, but the system automatically removes spaces between types.
 Multiple pools of the same type are automatically added together.

 Right-clicking on a roll that has already been rolled will allow you to change the type of roll to another or change the TN of a roll.
 The copied roll will be shown as a new roll, but tagged as a copy and with static result numbers replacing the dice pools.
 For Favored Use, there's also a quick button to reroll a single die showing "1", which will copy the roll otherwise but reroll that one die.
 It will automatically pick the highest die showing a "1".
-Note that rerolling can't be used on copied rolls.
+There is also a reroll dialog button that shows up in the context menu if the selected actor has a gift with an applicable Reroll Bonus special, or always if a GM opens the context menu without an actor / token selected.

 Setting up dice pools for items follows this format: "(trait or skill name), (another name);(any bonus dice in one line format)", eg. "Body, Melee Combat, dodge,weathersense;d12".
 The order of skills and traits are arbitrary and can include spaces in the name, but every name must be separated with a comma.
 The semicolon (;) separates the stat names from bonus dice, which are formatted the same way as one line rolls.
 If there is no bonus dice, the semicolon can be omitted.